Faculty of Engineering and Technology Yambol: Research

-Research in the Faculty "Equipment and Technologies" - Yambol in the areas of motor transport and agricultural machinery, fashion design, textile and sewing technology, electrical engineering, electronics and automation, energy, food technology, natural sciences and the humanities.
+Research in the Faculty "Equipment and Technologies" - Yambol exists in the areas of motor transport and agricultural machinery, fashion design, textile and sewing technology, electrical engineering, electronics and automation, energy, food technology, natural sciences and the humanities.
+Much of the research is of applied nature and found expression in implementations or consultancy.
+For example, when an Italian consortium was building the first solar panel factory in Bulgaria, they consulted with the Faculty of Engineering.
+Faculty have also developed a new antioxidant drink.

-Developed over 90 research projects funded by the National Fund "Scientific Research" and the University of Thrace - Stara Zagora.
-Over the years in this work have included teachers from all faculties.
-Currently over 80% of teachers, 100% of young teachers and an average of 3 students every two working teams are involved in ongoing projects.

-The results of the research are published in articles in foreign and scientific journals, many of which are refereed journals, and are presented in papers presented to scientific forums in Bulgaria and abroad.

-The quality of research is the fact that teachers from FTT members of scientific committees and chairmen of sections of scientific conferences abroad, members of editorial boards and editorial boards of scientific journals and collections of scientific forums.

-Much of the research is of applied and found expression in implementations or consultancy.

 International Activities

 International activity is associated mainly with Erasmus.
-Contracts are 14 contracts with technical departments and structural units in universities United Kingdom, Germany, Greece, Lithuania, Romania, Slovenia, Turkey and Czech Republic.
+Contracts are 14 contracts with technical departments and structural units in universities in Italy, Montenegro, United Kingdom, Germany, Greece, Lithuania, Romania, Slovenia, Turkey and Czech Republic.

 Faculty staff is involved in other programs in the EU initiative "Lifelong Learning" as study visits and Gryundvik.

 Faculty is involved in the development and implementation of two projects under the programs with partner University of Thrace - Edirne, Turkey.

 There are also bilateral agreements for cooperation with universities Ukraine and Georgia - countries not participating in Erasmus.

-Sports facilities

-The faculty has a modern sports complex with indoor hall, fitness center, playground.